githika99/data_mining/Evaluation/README.md

     OTHRPRS2 - Did your biological mother have any symptoms such as hot flashes, irregular or heavy periods, sleep problems or mood changes or problems associated with stopping her menstruation

+    VLNTHR12 - How many hours a week do you spend doing volunteer work?

+    TIRED2 - In the past 4 weeks, how often did you feel tired?

+    SISAGE12 - How old is your first sister/how old was she when she died?

+    HIP2 - Hip Circumference

+    AFRAIDO2 - People act as if they are afraid of you.
+In your day-to-day life have you had the following experiences:

     NOTSMAR2: People think not as smart as others.
 In your day-to-day life have you had the following experiences:

     BCDIAP12 - how old was your paternal aunt when she was diagnosed with breat cancer